callmeexin/langmanus4BIA/README.md

 ## Docker

-LangManus can be run in a Docker container. default serve api on port 8000.
+BiaGhosterCoder can be run in a Docker container. default serve api on port 8000.

 Before run docker, you need to prepare environment variables in `.env` file.